Touch Football Australia

 8.7 If TFA refuses to correct the Personal Information at your request, TFA will provide you with a written notice that sets out the same matters listed in clause 8.5(b).

 9.1 Subject to clauses 9.2 and 9.3, TFA will not transfer your Personal Information to an overseas recipient unless it has first taken steps reasonable in the circumstances to ensure that the Personal Information that it transfers will not be held, used or disclosed by the recipient of the information inconsistently with, or otherwise in breach of, applicable privacy laws (including the Privacy Act).
 For example, TFA may adopt appropriate contractual clauses with overseas recipients that ensure their compliance with applicable privacy laws (including the Privacy Act).
-This clause does not apply to the transfer of Personal Information in accordance with TFA Rules, including to facilitate the registration of a Player by an international Touch Football association.
+This clause does not apply to the transfer of Personal Information in accordance with the TFA Rules, including to facilitate the registration of a Player by an international Touch Football association.

 9.3 TFA may transfer Personal Information about you to someone who is in a foreign country if: